Hallidaya

 The Ediacaran fossil Hallidaya, a close relative of Skinnera lived in Belomorian (559-550 Ma) of the Late Ediacaran period prior to the Cambrian explosion and thrived in the marine strata on the ocean floor of what is now considered Australia.
 These fossils were disk-shaped organisms that were slightly dome shaped with tri-radial symmetry.
 These Ediacaran organisms thrived by living in low-energy inner shelf, in the wave- and current-agitated shoreface, and in the high-energy distributary systems.

 Description

-The Hallidaya is a species of Skinnera which has the shape of small circular-shaped fossils preserved as a mold.
+The Hallidaya is a species of trilobozoan which has the shape of small circular-shaped fossils preserved as a mold.
 They are soft-bodied creatures approximately 4–32 mm in diameter with an average of 10 mm with a height of 2 mm shaped like a dome.
 They have three central depressions that are connected to smaller pouch-shaped depressions around the perimeter of the disk by canals.
 The center depressions are speculated to be their stomach.